Non-partisan democracy: Appointments

 Even if a government's executive officer or legislature is partisan, appointments of cabinet members, judges, or directors of government agencies, may be nonpartisan.
 The intent of appointing government officials in a nonpartisan manner is to insure the officers can perform their duties free from partisan politics, and are chosen in a fair manner that does not adversely affect a political party.
 Twelve US states use the Missouri Plan, and two use a variation of it, to choose judges in a nonpartisan manner.
 Several countries with partisan parliaments use nonpartisan appointments to choose presidents.

 Legislatures

 In nonpartisan legislatures, there are no typically formal party alignments within the legislature; even if there are caucuses for specific issues.
-Alliances and causes with a nonpartisan body are often temporary and fluid since legislators who oppose each other on some issues may agree on other issues.
+Alliances and caucuses with a nonpartisan body are often temporary and fluid since legislators who oppose each other on some issues may agree on other issues.
 Despite being nonpartisan, legislators typically have consistent and identifiable voting patterns.
 Decisions to investigate and enforce ethics violations by government officials are generally done on the basis of evidence instead of party affiliation.
 Committee chairs and other leaders within the legislature are often chosen for seniority and expertise, unlike the leaders in a partisan legislature who are often chosen because of loyalty to a party.